 The Advocacy Network to End Family Homelessness (ANEFH) was formed in response to the low-income housing and homelessness crisis in Massachusetts.
 Our organization – which represents nearly 900 online advocates – is committed to eliminating the root causes and adverse consequences of family homelessness through public education and advocacy.

 Through the efforts of the Baker Administration and advocacy groups such as The Advocacy Network to End Family Homelessness, the number of homeless families in Massachusetts has declined in recent months, though still at historic levels.
-As of May 2016, 1,500 families were staying in state-funded motels/hotels.
-An additional 3, 282 families remained in state shelters.
+According to data collected by the Massachusetts Coalition for the Homeless:

 For more information about the Advocacy Network to End Family Homelessness, contact Frank Austin, ANEFH Convener, or Jane Blumberg, ANEFH Coordinator, at firstname.lastname@example.org

 - ANEFH 13th Annual Forum on Family Homelessness – “Children Caught in Family Homelessness: How They Are Hurt and How We Can Help“, Sunday, Mar 18, 2018, 3-5 PM, First Parish in Concord MA